Does Alexa work with Google Chromecast?

 - July 2021

 Many of us can’t live without our Google Chromecast.
 TV just isn’t as flexible without one.
-Not to mention how simpler life is with Amazon Alexa.
+Not to mention the amount of Cool things Alexa can do to help you simplify your life.
 So you might want to know does Alexa work with Google Chromecast?

 As two of the most popular smart home devices, it would be nice if they did work together.
 However, as they are developed by competing brands, they don’t.
 Each technology is completely unique to the brand.

 Sadly, Amazon has developed Alexa for their range of smart home products.
 Similarly, Google has built the Chromecast around their own technology, which is also found in Google Home products.

 Rather than worrying does Alexa work with Google Chromecast, let’s explore the difference between Amazon Alexa and Google Home products.
 We’ll also discuss the best way to set up and use Chromecast and Google Home.